jfhbrook/susitna/README.md

 the commands do the heavy lifting.

-s7bas, however, has an abstraction called a `Module`, which constitutes indexed lines that it can seek through. this is almost certainly more true to an old school BASIC, where you would represent the program as ordered lines parsed to the token level in memory. executing code would be a matter of reading the line and parsing it anew every time.
+s7bas, however, has an abstraction called a `Module`, which constitutes indexed lines that it can seek through. this is based on how MSX BASIC does it, but with more modern data structures - though MSX BASIC would represent the tokens in memory, not the parsed statements as such. executing code would be a matter of reading the line and parsing it anew every time.

 we don't necessarily need to do it *exactly* like an old school BASIC - that was a pathological memory optimization at the end of the day - and in the case